 We use our public sector website to its full potential, ensuring accessibility best practice and engaging with new and returning visitors.
 This has resulted in nearly 44,000 page views.
 The website is optimised for all devices and, along with our social media activity, we track its performance and make improvements where needed.
-These analytics were provided by Hootsuite.

-As well as attending 57 public engagements across the county, and representing the role of PCC and my office, I also hold regular bi-monthly surgeries with all local Members of Parliament, and quarterly meetings with Leaders of Wiltshire and Swindon Borough Councils and ensure any issues raised with them by their electorate are dealt with, and action taken where necessary and appropriate.
+As well as attending 57 public engagements across the county, and representing the role of PCC and my office, I also hold regular bimonthly surgeries with all local Members of Parliament and ensure any issues raised with them by their electorate are dealt with, and action taken where necessary and appropriate.

-Alongside this, the work of the Force and how my office scrutinises, challenges, and supports the performance of Wiltshire Police, was looked at in great detail across six Wiltshire and Swindon Police and Crime Panel meetings.
+Alongside this, the work of the Force and how my office scrutinises, challenges and supports the performance of Wiltshire Police, was looked at in great detail across six Wiltshire and Swindon Police and Crime Panel meetings.